 Secondly, the damages in a fatal accident are different from those in an injury accident.
-In an injury case, you’re suing for the damages and injuries you suffered in the accident.
-But in a fatal accident case, the lawsuit is about the family of the deceased asking for compensation for their losses – namely the death of their loved one in the accident.
-Obviously, if person who died was a breadwinner for the family, their loss is going to be significant, which will increase the value of the case.
+In an injury case, you're suing for the damages and injuries you suffered in the accident.
+But in a fatal accident case, the lawsuit is about the family of the deceased asking for compensation for their losses - namely the death of their loved one in the accident.
+Obviously, if the person who died was a breadwinner for the family, their loss is going to be significant, which will increase the value of the case.
 The articles below explain filing a wrongful death claim and who is eligible to do so.

 The Losses Are Subjective